I need human help to enter verification code (office hours only)

 Rosh HaShanah and Yom Kippur Ruach

-Rosh Hashanah and Yom Kippur Ruach services are an interactive, musical, and engaging experience created especially for families with young children in preschool through 2nd grade.
+Rosh Hashanah and Yom Kippur Ruach services are an interactive, musical, and engaging experience created especially for families with young children newborn through 2nd grade.
 Siblings, family members and friends of all ages are warmly invited to join us!
-These brief and joyful services are led by Rabbi Rebekah Stern, Rabbi Ira Rosenberg and Cantor Elaya Jenkins-Adelberg with support from Early Childhood Education Director Jodi Gladstone and members of our Beth El Nursery School teaching team and are held outdoors in our Founders Grove and also on Zoom.
+These brief and joyful services are led by our rabbis with support from Early Childhood Education Director Jodi Gladstone and members of our Beth El Nursery School teaching team and are held outdoors in our Founders Grove.

-The shofar will be sounded at a special Shofar Service on the afternoon of Rosh Hashanah.
-We recall the sounds of the shofar across the ages and its summons as we listen to the sounds of t’kiah, sh’varim, t’ruah and conclude with the T’kiah G’dolah!
-Our Shofar Service will be immediately followed by a brief Tashlich Service.
+Immediately following the conclusion of our Rosh Hashanah Family Service (see above), everyone is invited to join us in the Sanctuary or on Zoom for our brief Tashlich service.
 Tashlich is the medieval custom of “casting our transgressions into the depths of the sea.”
 An uplifting and contemplative communal gathering, Tashlich concludes the observance of Rosh Hashanah.
 The brief service and tangible ritual are accessible to people of all ages.
-Our Shofar Service & Tashlich, held in our Founders Grove and on Zoom, is an opportunity for our whole community to come together - B’yachad - to celebrate and mark the end of the first day of the New Year.
-Following the service in the Founders Grove we will walk together to Live Oak Park to symbolically cast off our transgressions into the waters of Codornices Creek.
-All are invited to bring a picnic and to stay and picnic in the park following tashlich.
+Our Tashlich service is an opportunity for our whole community to come together - B’yachad - to celebrate and mark the end of the first day of the New Year.
+Following the service in the Sanctuary we will walk together to Live Oak Park to symbolically cast off our transgressions into the waters of Codornices Creek.
+All are invited to bring a picnic and to stay and picnic in the park following Tashlich.

 Second Day Rosh HaShanah Service